Last Updated on July 28, 2022 by Michelle Ball

 “Upon satisfactory completion of the rehabilitation assignment of a pupil, the governing board shall reinstate the pupil in a school of the district and may also order the expungement of any or all records of the expulsion proceedings.“

 This is great news for students, whose records may be cleaned up if the district’s school board finds in their favor.

 It is possible that in the Suspended Expulsion document, automatic expungment may be included (e.g. after proving the Rehabilitation Plan terms were met).

 If automatic expungement is not included, a parent may petition the district’s school board asking them to expunge the discipline from the student’s educational records.
 The school board can order expungement of the Suspended Expulsion if they see that all the Rehabilitation Plan terms were met and the student is doing well.

-Michelle Ball is a Sacramento expulsion lawyer/attorney helping students throughout California, including in Sacramento, Elk Grove, Roseville, Fairfield, Stockton, Auburn, the Bay Area and all other areas of California.
+Michelle Ball is a Sacramento student expulsion lawyer helping students throughout California, and acts as an attorney in Elk Grove, Roseville, Fairfield, Stockton, Auburn, the Bay Area and all other areas of California.